IEVS Applicant and Recipient Reports

 SECTION DESCRIPTION

-SSN The Social Security Number identified with an outstanding OP/OI in the identified county.
+SSN The Social Security number is associated with an outstanding OP/OI in the identified county.

 CLIENT NAME The last and first names of the individuals are based on the SSN listed.
 All persons identified as having an OP/OI will be listed separately.

-COUNTY The 2 digit county code for the county reporting the OP/OI.
+COUNTY The two-digit county code for the county reporting the OP/OI.
 A county will be listed for each person.